AdamSwenson/parliamentary-procedure-explainers/README.md

 # Whois
 I've served a 4 year sentence as my campus senate chair and several years as the parliamentarian of the Academic Senate of the California State University (ASCSU).
-I deeply believe that when properly used by a group whose members who all have a good understanding of the fundamentals Roberts Rules are an excellent tool for justice in group decision-making.
+I deeply believe that when properly used by a group whose members who all have a good understanding of the fundamentals Robert's Rules are an excellent tool for justice in group decision-making.
 I'm thus obnoxiously passionate about explaining them.

 I'm also a philosophy professor, so you're gonna get principles and explanations.
 This probably isn't the place if you're just looking for simple lists.
 There are plenty of excellent resources which provide those elsewhere on the internet.